robisim74/angular-l10n/doc/spec.md

 ```
 Where:
 - `expression` is a date object or a number (milliseconds since UTC epoch) or an ISO string.
 - `format` indicates which date/time components to include.
-The format can be predefined as shown below:
+The format can be an alias as shown below:
   - `'short'`: equivalent to `'M/d/y, h:mm'` (e.g. `8/29/2017, 4:37 PM` for `en-US`)
   - `'medium'`: equivalent to `'MMM d, y, h:mm:ss'` (e.g. `Aug 29, 2017, 4:32:43 PM` for `en-US`)
   - `'shortDate'`: equivalent to `'M/d/y'` (e.g. `8/29/2017` for `en-US`)